Nominate your Choice of Possible Candidates for the 2026 Share the Plate Recipients: Sept 11-25, 2025!

-Congaree Riverkeeper is affiliated with the Waterkeeper Alliance, a global movement of on-the-water advocates who patrol and protect rivers and coasts all over the world.
-They work to protect and improve water quality, wildlife habitat, and recreation on the Congaree, Lower Saluda, and Lower Broad Rivers through advocacy, education, and enforcement of environmental laws. congareeriverkeeper.org
+Congaree Riverkeeper is a local grassroots non-profit organization that works to protect and improve water quality, wildlife habitat, and recreation on the Broad, Lower Saluda and Congaree Rivers through advocacy, education, and enforcement of environmental laws. congareeriverkeeper.org

 Cotton Branch Farm Animal Sanctuary provides a safe haven for abandoned, abused, neglected, and elderly farm animals.
 While there are many shelters and rescue organizations for animal companions such as cats and dogs, and wildlife, there is a lack of sanctuary for farm animals, which make up 98% of the animals killed in the U.S. each year. cottonbranch.org